PranavaSinghal/snake-game-RL/SnakeRL-v1/README.md

 ~~~
 python game.py
 ~~~
-More details about the game are available under [basic-snake-game](basic-snake-game).
+More details about the game are available under __basic-snake-game__.

 2) In order to explore reinforcement learning for the snake agent, you can do the following: